Diseases & Conditions

 Physical Examination

-Imaging studies will help your doctor confirm the diagnosis.
+Imaging tests will help your doctor confirm the diagnosis.

 X-rays.
 X-rays provide images of dense structures, such as bone.
 Your doctor may order X-rays to look for changes that occur in bone in the later stages of osteonecrosis.
 In the early stages of the disease, X-rays usually appear normal.